 Why should you do wider reading?

-- It can help improve your grades
+- It can help you to improve your grades.

-- It can help you stand out
+- It can help you to stand out.

-Five(-ish) things that count as wider reading
+6 things that count as wider reading

 Wider reading doesn’t necessarily involve reading… it can include:

-- Online courses
+1. Online courses

-- Lectures, taster days, and summer schools
+4. Lectures, taster days, and summer schools

 These can give you interesting experiences within academic institutions.
-As well as helping you understand your subject, they can also help you determine which universities they apply to!
+As well as helping you to understand your subject, they can also help you determine which universities they apply to!
 Two birds with one stone.

 Choosing what to read

-Here are two pieces of advice:
+Here are four pieces of advice:

-- Ask for recommendations
+2. Ask for recommendations